Constitutional laws of Italy: Constitutional referendum

 If a constitutional referendum is requested, the bill must be approved by a majority of votes cast by the whole electorate to become law.
 No quorum is required and so the referendum turnout has no effect on its validity, unlike in other forms of referendums in Italy.

-Four constitutional referendums have ever been held in Italy.
+Five constitutional referendums have ever been held in Italy.
 In 2001 and 2020, the constitutional laws were approved.
-In 2006 and 2016, they were rejected.
+In 2006, 2016, and 2026 they were rejected.

 Limits

 There are limits to the power of Parliament to amend the Constitution.
 One is established by Article 139 of the Constitution itself: the form of government of Italy, a republic, cannot be amended.
 That limit was introduced to protect the result of the institutional referendum in 1946 in which Italians voted to abolish the monarchy.
 That referendum had been held at the same time as the election of the Constituent Assembly of Italy.
 The phrase "republican form (of government)" in Article 139 has been interpreted broadly.
 It is read to mean that the head of state office cannot be hereditary but also the principle of popular sovereignty is encapsulated.
 In other words, "republic" is interpreted to mean that the Italian Republic is also "democratic".

 The Constitutional Court has also stated in multiple judgments (starting with judgments no. 30 and 31 of 1971) that some principles contained in the Constitution are "supreme principles" (principi supremi), which cannot be repealed, even by amending the Constitution.
 Rights that the Constitution declares to be "inviolable" are examples of those supreme principles.

 List

 The following table lists all constitutional laws adopted by Parliament since the coming into effect of the Constitution of 1948, including those that were later rejected in constitutional referendums (marked in red).
 A particular category of constitutional laws is the special statutes of the autonomous regions of Italy.
 Since they are granted special conditions of autonomy, they are exceptions to the ordinary discipline of the Constitution, and special statutes may be adopted and amended only by constitutional laws.
 Those constitutional laws are marked in yellow in the table below.